Bulkas456/BBTransaction/README.md

-If you need a simple transaction mechanism for a code methods then this library is for you!
+If you need a simple and customizable transaction mechanism for a code methods then this library is for you!
 # How does it work?
 First of all you need an idea for a transaction, i.e. safely write a binary data to a file:
 1. Create a simple DTO for all necessary data to a file write operation: